Maryland Cash Home Buyers — Frequently Asked Questions

 What does the process look like from start to finish?

-Step 1 — Tell us about your property.
-Fill out our form or call us directly.
+Step 1 — Contact us with your property address and basic details.
 Takes about 90 seconds.

-Step 2 — We research and call you.
-We review comparable sales, assess the property remotely, and call you back within 24 hours with a written offer.
+Step 2 — We research comparable sales, pull property records, and call you back within 24 hours with a written cash offer and a clear explanation of how we arrived at the number.

-Step 4 — We close.
-If you accept, we open title at a local Maryland title company, handle all the paperwork, and close on your chosen date.
-You receive cash at closing.
+Step 4 — If you accept, we open title at a licensed Maryland title company, conduct a brief walkthrough, and schedule closing on whatever date works for you.
+Funds are wired at closing.

 Do I need to be present for closing?

-You’ll need to sign closing documents, but in many cases — particularly for out-of-state sellers or estate sales — this can be done remotely via mail-away or mobile notary.
-Talk to us about your situation and we’ll figure out the most convenient option.
+You’ll need to sign closing documents, but for out-of-state sellers or estate sales this can often be done remotely via mail-away or mobile notary.

 Do I need to do anything to prepare the property?

-No. You don’t repair anything, clean anything, or stage anything.
-You don’t need to remove furniture or belongings if you don’t want to — we can handle that after closing.
+No. You don’t repair, clean, or stage anything.
+You don’t need to remove furniture or belongings — we handle that after closing.
 We buy the property exactly as it stands.

-The only thing we ask is that the property is accessible for us to walk through before making an offer.
+The only thing we ask is that the property is accessible for a walkthrough before making an offer.

 Will you need to see the property in person?